Brunoadc/anygrasp_sdk/grasp_robot/README.md

 ## Installation
 Due to [change of machine feature id for license identification](https://github.com/graspnet/anygrasp_sdk/issues/47) it is not recommended to use docker.

+1. Change TORCH_CUDA_ARCH_LIST in install.sh to be [compatible with you GPU](https://developer.nvidia.com/cuda-gpus)
-1. Use the installation script to set up a conda environment with the necessary libraries.
+2. Use the installation script to set up a conda environment with the necessary libraries.
 The script also installs ROS noetic if not already installed on your PC.
 ```bash
     cd ..
     source install.sh